Title: Cows & Cell Phones

 She only smiled.
 "What are we going to eat Mulder, I haven't had dinner."
 She looked up at him and laughed when she saw the confused look on his face.

-As they closed the door behind them he pulled out his cellular, "You don't suppose they'll deliver Chinese all the way out here, do you?"
+As they closed the door behind them he pulled out his cell, "You don't suppose they'll deliver Chinese all the way out here, do you?"

 "Not with those cows out there, Mulder.
 If they could get through, so could we," Scully pointed out.